69MichelleDB/ToNCodes/README.md

 > `Delete key` to delete a code.
 >
 > `To update` I'd recommend making a backup of the app's folder, just in case you may need to rollback.
 Then just unzip the new version, extract the contents inside your app's folder and replace the files.
+>
+> `To enable the DEBUG`, in the config.xml file, change the debug-window node value from 0 to 1.

 This current version was made under `Python 3.13.02`.
 If you want to run it, [you can download the latest standalone release](https://github.com/69MichelleDB/ToNCodes/releases/latest) or if you have Python installed, you can clone the project and run `ToNCodes.py`.